KarimHassanieh/Udacity-Project-1---Rover-/Project1_README.md

 **Training / Calibration**

-* Download the simulator and take data in "Training Mode"
+* Recorded data was taken  "Training Mode", the data is storded in the "Recorded dataset " zip file.
-* Test out the functions in the Jupyter Notebook provided
+* Original Jupyter Notebook which was provided ran succufely
-* Add functions to detect obstacles and samples of interest (golden rocks)
+* Functions were added  to detect obstacles and samples of interest (golden rocks)
-* Fill in the `process_image()` function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw images to a map.
-The `output_image` you create in this step should demonstrate that your mapping pipeline works.
+* The `process_image()` function was filled with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw images to a map.
+The `output_image` was created, the results  demonstrated that our mapping pipeline works.
-* Use `moviepy` to process the images in your saved dataset with the `process_image()` function.
-Include the video you produce as part of your submission.
+* The  `moviepy` function was used to process the images our saved dataset with the `process_image()` function.
+Video is included as test_mapping.mp4 you may run the file to check the results of the notebook.
+(Also to fully run the jupyter notebook kindly note that the calibration folder and recorded dataset zip filed should be uncompressed and in the same folder as the code folder.

 **Autonomous Navigation / Mapping**